Tackle tax planning challenges head on

 HRAs.
 A Health Reimbursement Account reimburses an employee for medical expenses up to a maximum dollar amount.
 Unlike an HSA, no HDHP is required.
 Unlike an FSA, any unused portion can be carried forward to the next year.
 But only the employer can contribute to an HRA.

 Fringe benefits.
-Some fringe benefits, such as group term-life insurance (up to $50,000), health insurance, parking (up to $250 per month for 2015), mass transit / van pooling (up to $130 per month for 2015 — unless Congress extends parity again) and employee discounts, aren’t included in employee income.
+Some fringe benefits, such as group term-life insurance (up to $50,000), health insurance, parking ($255 per month in 2016, up from $250 per month in 2015), mass transit / van pooling (also $255 per month in 2016, up from $250 per month in 2015) — because Congress has made parity permanent) and employee discounts, aren’t included in employee income.
 Yet the employer still receives a deduction for the portion, if any, of the benefit it pays and typically avoids payroll tax as well.

 Certain small businesses providing health care coverage to their employees may be eligible for a tax credit.

-Warning: Beginning in 2015, if you’re considered a large employer and don’t offer full-time employees sufficient health care coverage, you could be at risk for penalties under the Affordable Care Act.
-See “ACA’s play-or-pay provision scheduled to take effect Jan.
-1, 2015” for more information.
+Warning: If you’re considered a large employer and don’t offer full-time employees sufficient health care coverage, you could be at risk for penalties under the Affordable Care Act.
+See “ACA play-or-pay penalty risk for large employers began in 2015, but you may be eligible for an exemption” for more information.

 NQDC.
 Nonqualified deferred compensation plans generally aren’t subject to nondiscrimination rules, so they can be used to provide substantial benefits to executives and other key employees.
 But the employer generally doesn’t get a deduction for NQDC plan contributions until the employee recognizes the income.